 For 2022, we expect to see dozens of new trends in eCommerce, and we wanted to compile a Top 10 trend list: from consolidation, to privacy changes, and the rapid rise of buy now, pay later, the eCommerce industry is going to be even more exciting in 2022.

 1. Acquisitions and consolidation incoming

 Historically, many eCommerce businesses drove rapid growth by relying on targeted Facebook ads.
 But due to Apple’s privacy changes, the brands that did so are now struggling to generate revenue and profits as customer acquisition costs (CACs) have risen.

 In 2022, we expect to see these eCommerce brands that relied heavily on ads get acquired by larger brands, private equity firms, and aggregators.
-Because these business models relied heavily on high-cost customer acquisition strategies, their customer retention efforts may be lacking and “force” the brands to sell or close shop.
+Because these business models relied heavily on high-cost customer acquisition strategies, their customer loyalty and retention efforts may be lacking and “force” the brands to sell or close shop.